strayedelectron/ASWX1-FW-MOD/README.md

 There is a great instruction how to [use Arduino-IDE on Marlin.org](https://marlinfw.org/docs/basics/install_arduino.html).
 This should be the easiest way on Windows.

-Bord: "Arduino/Genuino Mega or Mega 2560"
+Board: "Arduino/Genuino Mega or Mega 2560"
 Processor: "ATmega2560 (Mega 2560)"

 Customize your configs, use "Sketchs -> Export compiled Binary", flash